 A manufacturing execution system is a digitized solution.
-It comprises software and hardware components that enable full visibility and control of production processes.
+It comprises software and hardware components that enable full visibility and production control.

 The MES layer connects the business planning and operations control layers.
 The baseline functionality of a manufacturing execution system offers the opportunity to: